ptsanchez/sp24-cse110-lab4/expose/javascript/part2.md

 H. '3' - undefined outputs NaN.
 Contrary to the previous expression, there is no way for JavaScript to subtract undefined, so NaN is outputted.

 Question 14:
+A. '2' > 1 outputs true.
+This > operator between a string and a number converts the string to its
+B. '2' < '12' outputs false.
+When comparing two strings, JavaScript compares the first characters of both strings.
+Since 1 comes before 2, the comparison 2 < 1 is false lexicographically.
+C. 2 == '2' outputs true.
+'2' is converted to its number version 2, so this experession becomes 2 == 2.
+This is true.
+D. 2 === '2' outputs false.
+The === operator compares if the two comparators on both side of the operator are equal in terms of value and type.
+Since the number two is not the same as the string '2', this outputs false.
+E. true == 2 outputs false. true is converted to its number representation, 1, when comparing it with the number 2.
+1 == 2 is false.
+F. true === Boolean(2) outputs false.
+Boolean(2) does not return the same type of boolean true, which is why is equates to false.

+Question 15:
+The == operator can be called a more loose comparison, as like we have seen above, it can convert many different types to other types for the comparison to make sense.
+On the other hand, the === operator is more strict such that the types are taken into account immediately when doing the comparison.
+For instance, if a string was compared with a number, false would be outputted no matter what since they are not of the same type.

+Question 17: The result will be '[2, 3, 6]'.
+The modifyArray function takes in both an array and another function which will be applied to each of the elements in the array parameter.
+In the modifyArray function, a for loop is used to iterate throughout the elements inside the given function.
+The doSomething function multiples its input by two, so as a whold the modifyArray function multipies all of the elements in the input array with the doSomething function.

+Question 19: The code runs the function.
+The function first outputs 1 to the console.
+The next line says to output 2 to the console but in 1 second.
+In essence, the function schedules 2 to the console for a second when that line is run.
+In the mean time, the next line is run, which says to output 3 to the console in 0 second time aka instantly.
+However, JavaScript inherently has a minimum delay with the setTimeout function, so the next line is outputted before this output is put in the console.
+The next and last line of the function simply outputs 4 to the console.
+All of this is done before that 1 second has passed, so after all of these lines have run then does 2 get outputted to the console.
+The output is in the order of: 1, 4, 3, 2.